-- Students pay for their Examination Processing Fees when the drop/withdrawal period is over.
-All outstanding balances for Examination Processing Fees must be paid by the day of the exam. - All payments should be made online via the Student Portal using credit card or a PayPal account, and payments may be made all at once or in multiple installations.
-More payment options may be offered in the future. - If a student takes the final exam and the Examination Processing Fee is not paid by the end of term, a financial hold will be placed on the student's file.
-In this event, the student will not be permitted to register or continue taking courses until all outstanding payments are made and the hold is removed. - Students are encouraged to plan, anticipate, and budget for all Examination Processing Fee payments to avoid interruptions in their academic schedules.
+- Payments methods for any of the fees include online payment using a PayPal account or as a guest for payments via credit card, offline payments such as Western Union or Cashier check.
+All questions regarding payment options should be directed to payments@uopeople.org. - Students pay for their Examination Processing Fees when the drop/withdrawal period is over.
+All outstanding balances for Examination Processing Fees must be paid by the day of the exam. - Payments for the Exam Processing Fee may be made all at once or in multiple installations.

+- Students are encouraged to plan, anticipate, and budget for all Examination Processing Fee payments to avoid interruptions in their academic schedules.
 Students unable to pay the Examination Processing Fees may be required to interrupt their studies in order to secure additional funding.
 In this case, students should apply for a leave of absence (LOA) from the University. - Students may review outstanding balances and payments due to the University inside the Student Portal.
 All clarifications, questions, and assistance to arrange payments should be directed to the Payments Office at payments@uopeople.org.